nvbogu/Natural-Language-Understanding-API/README.md

 ## About this project
-This project is about building an API for a personal voice assistant, e.g. a bot in web conferencing systems which receives a text from the client and responds with a JSON text containing pre-defined intents, entities and their confidences.
+This project is about building an API for a personal assistant, e.g. a bot in web conferencing systems which receives a text from the client and responds with a JSON response containing pre-defined intents, entities and their confidences.

-In other words if you want an API which can make sense out of the string *"Hey my friend <bot_name> mute Christian"* and identifies that Christian should be muted here then you are at the right address.
+In other words if you want an API which can make sense out of the string *"Hey my friend <bot_name> mute Christian for me please"* and identifies that Christian should be muted here then you are at the right address.

 The provided model is capable of identifying the following intents: